LIFE IN BRITAIN IN 1914

 Surveys also found that poverty tended to go in a cycle.
 Working class people might live in poverty when they were children but things usually improved when they left work and found a job.
-However when they married and had children things would take a turn for the worse.
+However, when they married and had children things would take a turn for the worse.
 Their wages might be enough to support a single man comfortably but not enough to support a wife and children too.
-However when the children grew old enough to work things would improve again.
-Finally, when he was old a worker might find it hard to find work, except the most low paid kind and be driven into poverty again.
+However, when the children grew old enough to work things would improve again.
+Finally, when he was old a worker might find it hard to find work, except the lowest paid kind and be driven into poverty again.

 Also in 1909 the government formed wages councils.
 In those days some people worked in the so-called 'sweated industries' such as making clothes and they were very poorly paid and had to work extremely long hours just to survive.
 The wages councils set minimum pay levels for certain industries.

 Nevertheless in 1911 the government passed an act establishing sickness benefits for workers.
-The act also provided unemployment benefit for workers in certain trades such as shipbuilding, where periods of unemployment were common.
-Meanwhile the workers had formed powerful trade unions.
+The act also provided unemployment benefits for workers in certain trades such as shipbuilding, where periods of unemployment were common.
+Meanwhile, the workers had formed powerful trade unions.